 Apparently it’s is a South-East Asian thing.
-I can’t say I’ve experienced this dish in those climes myself.
+I can’t say I’ve experienced this dish their myself.
 Rather, my inspiration came in the shape of an American food writer, Marcia Kiesal, who was moved to write a recipe for bananas in coffee after eating the dish in Vietnam.
-I found the Kiesal recipe to be far too sweet for my taste.
-I’ve tweaked the quantities and method in a number of other ways too.
+I found the Kiesal recipe to be far too sweet for my taste, so tweaked and evolved in a variety of ways.

 Served cold and paired with a good dollop of Greek yoghurt, this is a sensory awakening for breakfast, or an unusual (but delicious) dessert.
 Have a play with different citrus flavourings and spices – cardamom is really interesting, particularly with orange zest.
 A mix of all the spices could well be the optimum.